jakublaba/g/README.md

 > Warning: File names matter, if you manually alter them, g won't be able to find them

 When switching profiles, g sets `user.name` and `user.email`.
-Authorization is handled by using `core.sshCommand` setting, and because of that git is required.
+Authorization is handled by using `core.sshCommand` setting.